iftikharalinaeem/tawwer_forum/plugins/categoryroles/README.md

 These additional permissions are assigned per-user and per-category.

+_Important: This plug-in currently only works for categories where the row's PermissionCategoryID is its CategoryID.
+Categories with a different PermissionCategoryID may not have the custom application of permissions._

 _Please Note: Only a role's default category permissions are granted.  __A role's global and per-category permissions will not be granted by this plug-in.___